MSOE-CPE2600/multiprocessing-turney-dederta/README.md

 ### Cool Videos to Try
 `./mandelMovie -p 8 -f 80 -t 12 -x -0.75 -y 0.1 -s 0.25 -z 0.96 -o migraine`
-`./mandelMovie -p 50 -f 175 -t 12 -x 0.00164365 -y -0.822467633 -s 0.9 -z 0.93 -o doublespiral`
+`./mandelMovie -p 8 -f 175 -t 12 -x 0.00164365 -y -0.822467633 -s 0.9 -z 0.93 -o doublespiral`

 #### Double Spiral Movie
 ![Double Spiral](doublespiral.mp4)

-## Benchmarking
+## Processors Benchmarking

 Adding more processors sped up the program significantly until it maxed out around 12.
 The tests were done generating 20 frames.
 ![Benchmarking graph](Performance.png)

-When using variable processors and threads, increasing processors had the same affect of significantly speeding up the program, while threads had a much smaller affect only slightly increasing the speed.
-At around 12 processors the CPU maxed out, meaning the device was at capacity and nothing more could be done to help speed up the program.
-The significant noise in the graph is likely due to other processes running on the computer at the same time.
-Data from 1, 2, and 4 processors were no included on the graph in order to keep the scale smaller for more visable data.
+## Thread Benchmarking
+Threads were added to speed up each mandel process by dividing the image into horizontal strips and assigning each strip to a different thread.

+Using more threads sped up the process, but not as significantly as adding more processors.
+The tests were done generating 50 frames.
+The best performance was around 8 processors and 8+ threads.
 ![Benchmarking graph](ThreadsBenchmarking.png)
 ![Benchmarking data](threadsBenchmarkingData.png)